Tonsil stones: a tiny stone in your mouth that can lead to big problems

 While small occasional tonsil stones may be considered normal.
 Larger recurrent stones are often linked to repeated cases of tonsillitis or inflammation of the tonsil.
 There may also be a link between tonsil stones and, large tonsils, chronic sinus issues as well as poor dental hygiene.
-A study concluded that the bacteria that forms tonsil stones is the same bacteria which can lead to tooth decay, gum disease and oral infections.
+A study concluded that the bacteria that form tonsil stones are the same bacteria that can lead to tooth decay, gum disease, and oral infections.
 Tonsil stones are similar to the plaque that causes cavities and gum disease.

 Many tonsil stones are removed naturally with the everyday tasks of eating and drinking.
 If you are noticing a frequent build-up of stones in your tonsils, your healthcare provider may recommend some basic ways you can remove tonsil stones at home such as:

 - Gargling with salt water or non-alcohol mouthwash to naturally dislodge the stones